vicaya/hypertable/doc/markdown/hql/load-data-infile.md

 #### Description
 <p>
-The `LOAD DATA INFILE` command provides a way to bulk load data from an optionally compressed file or stdin (fname of "-"), into a table.
+The `LOAD DATA INFILE` command provides a way to bulk load data from an optionally compressed file or stdin (fname of "-", see Load from STDIN below), into a table.
 The input is assumed to start with a header line that indicates the format of the lines in the file.
 The header can optionlly be stored in a separate file and referenced with the `HEADER_FILE` option.
 The header is expected to have the following format:

     header =
       [ '#' ] single_cell_format